openmultiplayer/web/docs/scripting/functions/GameTextForPlayer.md

 :::warning

 Do note that the players may crash because of odd number of tilde (~) symbols used in the game text.
 Using color codes (e.g. ~r~) beyond the 255th character may crash the client.

-Also blankspace(" ") at end of passed string may result in faliure , ex: " Headshot " results in faliure , instead it should be " Headshot" or " Headshot_".
+Also, a blank space at end of the string may result in faliure.
+For example: `"Headshot "` results in failure.
+Instead it should be `"Headshot"` or `"Headshot_"`.
 :::

 ## Related Functions